 As narrator & ocean ambassador, Fabien Cousteau, states in the quote above, ‘The Current’ film reflects the bonds of friendship experienced through participation in adaptive sports, ultimately revealing the power of the human spirit, and the importance of protecting and conserving the ocean, while discovering and embracing its healing potential.

 To learn more about the cast of inspirational athletes and ambassadors from ‘The Current’ and to see their bios, along with pictures and videos – please click that cast member’s image on right side of this page.

-‘The Current’ will feature breathtaking cinematography shot by an award winning camera crew on state-of-the-art RED camera equipment with an original score by Trevor Rabin.
+‘The Current’ will feature breathtaking cinematography filmed by an award winning crew in Red Digital Cinema.
 In accordance with Make A Hero’s first film, ‘The Movement’, this film will also be made accessible for vision and hearing impaired individuals.

 Together we will inspire individuals of all abilities to participate in sports & recreation, while building awareness and generating support for local adaptive sports groups & organizations that provide access to adaptive sports, for individuals with disabilities.

 It was important for me to get involved with the [Make A Hero] organization and [The Current] movie because I wanted to help promote the importance of having fun, and staying active and healthy in order to enjoy life, no matter your physical limitations,” she says.
 “Also, I love the ocean … and I know that it has played a unique role in my healing process and I want to share that.”